Sasasu/matplotlib-tutorial-Simplified-Chinese/README.rst

 Beyond this tutorial
 ====================

-Matplotlib benefits from extensive documentation as well as a large community of users and developpers.
+Matplotlib benefits from extensive 文档 as well as a large community of users and developpers.
 Here are some links of interest:

 Tutorials